kiegroup/git-backporting/README.md

 ---

-## :bangbang: Starting from v4 git-backporting has been moved under @kiegroup organization :bangbang:

----

 **Git Backporting** is a [NodeJS](https://nodejs.org/) command line tool that provides capabilities to *backport* pull requests (on *GitHub*) and merge requests (on *GitLab*) in an automated way.
 This tool also comes with a predefined *GitHub* action in order to make CI/CD integration easier for all users.